In which

 Marshal: Trouble.
 A lot of trouble, Burk.

-Witness: Well, sir, Andy and I know much about books or any trades.
+Witness: Well, sir, Andy and I don’t know much about books or any trades.
 Our mule act pays enough to keep us fed and that’s all we really want.

 Marshal: I see.
 Now, about the night of October 16th?